IBM-Bluemix-Docs/node/cloudant.md

 Only new {{site.data.keyword.cloudant_short_notm}} service instances can be used with {{site.data.keyword.cloud_notm}} IAM.

 All new {{site.data.keyword.cloudant_short_notm}} service instances are enabled to use {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) when provisioned.
-When you provision a new instance from the {{site.data.keyword.cloud_notm}} Catalog, choose the **Use only IAM** authentication method.
+When you provision a new instance from the {{site.data.keyword.cloud_notm}} catalog, choose the **Use only IAM** authentication method.
 This mode means that only IAM credentials are provided by service binding and credential generation.
 You can find more information at [{{site.data.keyword.cloud_notm}} Identity and Access Management (IAM)](/docs/services/Cloudant/guides?topic=cloudant-ibm-cloud-identity-and-access-management-iam-#ibm-cloud-identity-and-access-management-iam-).

 ## Step 1.
 Creating an instance of {{site.data.keyword.cloudant_short_notm}}
 {: #create-instance-cloudant}